 A competitive advantage for retailers today is the timely response to fluctuations in demand for their goods.
 Customers who choose Leafio to manage their stock can adapt quickly to changes in demand, as the average daily usage (ADU), which reflects the current demand for goods, is used as a basic calculation when generating an auto-order.
 In our system, this ADU (average daily usage) is the cleared average sales on current days over a certain period.

 When calculating the average sales per item, it is very important to get the period required for the statistics right.
 If the period is too long for a product with frequent sales, the average sales indicator will react slowly to changes in demand, resulting in an order that does not match demand (lags).
 Conversely, if a short period is used for rare sales, the average will be inaccurate (the amount of goods in the order will not match the demand).
 If you have one day in a period with an occasional large sale, the ADU will be overestimated.
 Conversely, if there is not a single sale in the period, the average sale will be 0.
-To reduce the impact of such situations, Leafio assigns items to three groups according to their sales frequency:
+To reduce the impact of such situations, Leafio assigns items to three groups according to the frequency of their sales:

 - Rarely traded goods;